nopnop2002/esp-idf-mpu6050-dmp/README.md

 ![pyteapot_2023-03-11_09-11-46](https://user-images.githubusercontent.com/6020549/224452173-2350704d-1fc4-4a12-8324-434c11f62c52.png)

-# Using KALMAN Filter
+# Using IMU Filter
-You can use KALMAN filters instead of DMP.
+You can use Kanman and Madgwick filters instead of DMP.
-DMP estimates Euler angle inside the device, whereas KALMAN filters estimate Euler angle purely in software.
+DMP estimates Euler angle inside the device, whereas filters estimate Euler angle purely in software.